How to Get Long-Term Clients on Upwork: Retainer Strategy for 2026

 The Upwork Fee Reduction Advantage

 Neemesh’s recommendation on this point is direct: this is the most underutilized argument for proposing a retainer to a client, and it works in both directions.
 A freelancer billing $2,000/month on an ongoing contract crosses the $10,000 cumulative threshold with a single client in five months, at which point Upwork’s fee drops to 5% on all additional earnings with that client.
 The freelancer earns more per dollar.
-The savings can be partially passed to the client as a loyalty rate, making the retainer financially attractive on both sides.
+The savings can be partially passed on to the client as a loyalty discount, making the retainer financially attractive for both parties.

 How Upwork’s Contract System Handles Ongoing Work

-Understanding the platform mechanics prevents structural mistakes that make retainer arrangements unnecessarily complicated.
+Understanding the platform mechanics prevents structural errors that unnecessarily complicate retainer arrangements.

 Hourly Contract vs. Recurring Fixed Milestones